AI Foundation Audit Logs

 The Audit Logs page provides:

-- Summary statistics cards: Total requests, total tokens consumed, success rate, and average inference time for the filtered dataset.
+- Summary statistics cards: Total requests, total tokens consumed, success rate, average inference time, and total estimated cost (USD) for the filtered dataset.

 - Detail drawer: Click a row’s prompt to view complete prompt and response text, token breakdown, metadata, and error details.